marchdev-tk/mdcharts/doc/candlestick.chart.md

 * `gridStyle` - styling options for grid, for more details please refer to the source code of the `GridStyle`.
 * `axisStyle` - styling options for axis, for more details please refer to the source code of the `AxisStyle`.
+* `zeroLineStyle` - styling options for zero line, for more details please refer to the source code of the `ZeroLineStyle`.
 * `dropLineStyle` - styling options for drop line, for more details please refer to the source code of the `DropLineStyle`.
 * `candleStickStyle` - styling options for candle and stick, for more details please refer to the source code of the `CandlestickChartCandleStickStyle`.
 * `tooltipStyle` - styling options for tooltip, for more details please refer to the source code of the `TooltipStyle`.